Abhishek-newbie/hospital-management-system/README.md

     ```

-* Run the followings commands in mysql you will also be given mysql file
+* Run the followings commands in mysql command line interface , You will also be given a mysql file
 ```
   create database if not exists hospital;